 This Christmas was different.
-We missed our daughter who is currently in the United States, and we wanted to find a trip that our son would do with us without being bored to death.
+We missed our daughter who was in the United States, and we wanted to find a trip that our son would do with us without being bored to death.
 So, when he announced that he was going skiing this winter with high school friends, the idea of a short family ski trip to Sweden popped up.
 It was “sold” as a training trip, where one could safely make the typical beginner’s mistakes.
-(The oldies had tried skiing a few times – about a hundred years ago – and knew the basics.)

 We did some online research and found Valfjället in Värmland, a tiny ski resort 6½ hours’ drive from Copenhagen.
 It appeared to be the southernmost destination where we could be sure of snow.
 And, it turned out right: On Boxing Day, we took a ferry to Helsingborg and drove north.
 Almost 6 hours later, surroundings began to look white (from what we could see in the darkness at 4 pm).

 We arrived in Valfjället soon after and found our ‘stuga’ at the foot of the ski slopes.
-It was not a romantic log cabin, more like a workmen’s hut.
+Not a romantic log cabin, more like a workmen’s hut.
 But it was perfect with ample space for us: Three bedrooms, two bathrooms, and kitchen-dining area with a couch and an electric fireplace.

 Valfjället is situated in a wooded area, close to Norway’s border, on the same latitude as Oslo.
-The nearest small town is Charlottenberg, where – we checked online – there were a shopping mall and a few restaurants.
+The nearest small town is Charlottenberg, where there were a shopping mall and a few restaurants.
 The first night, after driving around town where not much was happening, we ended up with take-away pizza.
-We went in, ordered pizzas and beers, and forgot for a moment that we were in Sweden, where restaurants only serve alcohol for “immediate consumption”.
+We ordered pizzas and beers, and forgot for a moment that we were in Sweden, where restaurants only serve alcohol for “immediate consumption”.
 So, just pizza, no beer.

 After a humble lift ride up the children’s slope (later, we found out that most adults walked up with skis on their shoulder) we arrived at the first “real” platter lift.
 Here, we struggled among Swedish children who, without poles, effortlessly pushed forward to the lift.’